Kartikeya-Ambare/Thought-Of-the-day/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-06-24**
+## 🗓️ Date: **2025-06-25**

 ### 💬 Today's Insight:
 ```
-> Atoms cannot be seen, but we infer their existence and properties from the ways in which substances behave. ❤️ - John Dalton
+> In nature, nothing is created, nothing is lost, everything changes. ❤️ - Antoine Lavoisier
 ```

 ---